Save up to 25%… Shop Our Birthday Sale Now!

 How to Identify Myceliated Grain

-Written by Skye Chilton
+Written by Skye Chilton - Updated: October 21, 2024

 This very important distinction is not easy to identify and the consumer is left believing they have purchased mushrooms when in fact that's very far from the truth.
+This is because not a lot of consumers are aware of the mushroom life cycle and the mushroom growing process.

 This is even true for many influencers and health practitioners who often cite research based on mushrooms and then recommend a product that contains no mushrooms.

-What is Myceliated Grain?
+What are Myceliated Oats?

 The process involves putting cooked grain into a plastic bag and sterilizing it in a giant pressure cooker called an autoclave.
 Then the sterile grain is inoculated [injected] with mycelium of the desired fungal species like reishi or lions mane or cordyceps.